About

-We are two sensible provocateurs, Roberto (Dutch) and James (American/Expat), long-time “bons amis” with a weakness for boarding passes and outcomes over alibis.
+The authors, Roberto (Dutch) and James (American) are sensible provocateurs, “bons amis” with a weakness for boarding passes and outcomes over alibis.
 Between us, we’ve hauled complex undertakings from conception to completion, sometimes as insiders, sometimes as hired heretics, for more than fifteen companies across six continents (Antarctica, alas, has yet to issue an RFP).

 The Problem